ablestack/nestjs-bff/backend/README.md

 ## Backend Installation

-1. Navigate to the root of Nestjs-Bff repo, the run then following command:
+1. Navigate /devops, the run then following command:

 ```bash
 # install dependencies for all sub projects (backend, cli, client)